10 Examples of Customer Service Activities

 8. A Customer Service Vision

-• How do you contribute personally?
+• How do you personally contribute to this vision?

 • How do you want customers to feel about your service?

-• It helps to align everyone’s thinking around how they can best serve the customer
+• It helps to align everyone’s thinking around how they can best serve the customer.

 • It gives advisors the chance to share best practices in how to meet this vision